“Popular songs help enhance cognition, quality of life for people with dementia, research shows”

 The results of the study conducted by U.S. researchers indicates that residents who are encouraged to sing show tunes, such as Somewhere Over the Rainbow and When You Wish Upon a Star, demonstrate improved cognition and enhanced quality of life.

 During a four-month period, the scientists studied nine people affected by dementia who regularly sing show tunes at their eastern U.S. long-term care home.
 The residents are involved with a choir designed by the researchers.
 The residents were led in a 50-minute chorus of a variety of show tunes three times per week.
+This is why this is common practice in many care homes similar to Home Care Heroes.

 The original choir consisted of 18 residents.
 The nine residents who did not participate in singing during the course of the study observed those who did.
 Results between the two groups of residents were compared.